Jaap de Hoop Scheffer: Dutch Foreign Minister

-The CDA won in the 2002 elections and played the leading role in the formation of a new coalition government.
-The new Prime Minister Balkenende appointed De Hoop Scheffer as foreign minister in his short-lived first cabinet, a position he retained in the second Balkenende cabinet after the elections of 22 January 2003.
+The CDA won in the 2002 general elections and played the leading role in the formation of a new coalition government.
+The new Prime Minister Jan Peter Balkenende appointed De Hoop Scheffer as foreign minister in his short-lived first cabinet, a position he retained in the second Balkenende cabinet after the elections of 22 January 2003.

 In 2003, the foreign policy of the Netherlands was largely determined by De Hoop Scheffer and Balkenende.
 Its main foreign policy decision was to contribute to Operation Iraqi Freedom, although its formulation ("political" but not "military" support) gave it an ambivalent character.
 However, 1,100 Dutch servicemen were deployed as part of the Stabilisation Force Iraq in the southern province of Al Muthanna from 2003 till 2005, and two of them were killed in action.

 In 2003 Jaap de Hoop Scheffer was also the Chairman-in-Office of the Organization for Security and Co-operation in Europe.

-NATO Secretary General (2004-2009)
+NATO Secretary General (2004–2009)

-He became the 11th NATO Secretary General on 5 January 2004, succeeding Lord Robertson, who held the post from 1999 until 2003.
+He became the 11th Secretary General of NATO on 5 January 2004, succeeding Lord Robertson, who held the post from 1999 until 2003.
 The announcement was made on 22 September 2003.
 As Secretary General, De Hoop Scheffer urged NATO members to contribute more to NATO operations such as the International Security Assistance Force in Afghanistan.
 He "informed a NATO conference that 'NATO troops have to guard pipelines that transport oil and gas that is directed for the West,' and more generally to protect sea routes used by tankers and other 'crucial infrastructure' of the energy system".

 On 21 June 2007, De Hoop Scheffer attended an economic conference in Montreal where he encouraged Canada to continue its military mission in Afghanistan past its 2009 withdrawal date.
 He said, "I think more time is necessary to create those conditions for reconstruction and development to go on."
 His visit coincided with the death of three more Canadian soldiers in Afghanistan.
 "I know how dramatic it is if Canadian soldiers pay the highest price, but I still say, you are there for a good cause."
 De Hoop Scheffer's comments were made as the Harper government was under pressure by opposition politicians to define the length of Canada's commitment to the mission in Afghanistan.

 It has been alleged by Iran that Jaap de Hoop Scheffer met Jundallah leader Abdolmalek Rigi while he was visiting Afghanistan in 2008 amid Iranian accusations that the CIA was backing the terrorist group.
 This accusation was later denied by NATO.

 On 21 July 2009 De Hoop Scheffer suffered a heart attack.
 He underwent angioplasty after which he was reported to be in stable condition.

 His successor, Anders Fogh Rasmussen, took office on 1 August 2009.